 - Spirit Airlines

-These airlines are known for being some of the cheapest sports cost carriers.
+These airlines are known for being some of the cheapest low cost carriers.
 You can often find some ridiculously cheap prices but keep in mind that they do have certain restrictions with baggage fees and other charges (You can read more about Spirit Airlines baggage fees here).
 Also, since this is a smaller airport the prices may be higher than usual sometimes, so always compare your prices with other airports.

-The trick with these airlines is that they do not flight to many destinations as you can tell by the route map below.
+The trick with these airlines is that they do not fly to many destinations as you can tell by the route map below.
 Therefore, if you are trying to fly into this airport you will almost certainly have to have a connection unless you’re flying from the Southeast.
 Those added connections could add significant costs to your flight so keep that in mind.

 Also, these airlines do not fly to these airports every day of the week.
 In some cases they may only make the trip two times a week so you will really have to time up your trips in order to take advantage of these lower-cost carriers.